yttriumz/notes-foam/notes-OS/Linux/openSUSE/Tumbleweed/packages.md

 ### WezTerm

-At the time of writing (*WezTerm 20230326.111934.3666303c-1.1* in official repo), **if you install WezTerm using `zypper install wezterm` from openSUSE's repo**, there is a bug that WezTerm leaves a file `dhat-heap.json` in the directory where it's opened on.
+At the time of writing (*WezTerm 20230326.111934.3666303c-1.1* form official site), **if you install WezTerm using `zypper install wezterm` from openSUSE's repository**, there is a bug that WezTerm leaves a file `dhat-heap.json` in the directory where it's opened on.
 Directly installing the official package could solve the problem.
 Go to [the official site](https://wezfurlong.org/wezterm/install/linux.html#installing-on-fedora-and-rpm-based-systems) to find the latest stable version.

 ### Zoom